AnimNyan/UEShaderScript/README.md

 The plugin allows for one click bulk texturing for all selected meshes and is built for all 3d assets exported from Unreal Engine.

 UEShaderScript does three things:
-1. Comes with default shader map presets for Dead By Daylight and Home Sweet Home Survive.
+1. Comes with default shader map presets for Dead By Daylight.
 We are still looking for shader maps to add to the default presets for other games!
 Again find me on my discord here: https://discord.gg/rkkWSH2EMz to send me screenshots of shader maps you want to be included in the default presets!